Liouville theorems for $f$-harmonic maps into Hadamard spaces: Introduction

 \section{Introduction}

-Weighted Riemannian manifolds, also called manifolds with density or smooth metric measure spaces in the literature, are Riemannian manifolds equipped with weighted measures.
-Appearing naturally in the study of self-shrinkers, Ricci solitons, harmonic heat flows and many others, the weighted manifolds are proved to be nontrivial generalizations of Riemannian manifolds.
-There are many geometric investigations of weighted manifolds, see for instance Morgan \cite{Morgan05} and Wei-Wylie \cite{WeiWylie09}.
-In this paper, we investigate various Liouville type theorems for harmonic functions on weighted manifolds as well as harmonic maps from weighted manifolds into Hadamard spaces, i.e. global nonpositively curved spaces in the sense of Alexandrov (also called $\mathrm{CAT}(0)$ spaces), see \cite{Jost97NPC} and \cite{BuragoBuragoIvanov01}.
+Weighted Riemannian manifolds, also called manifolds with density or smooth metric measure spaces in the literatures, are Riemannian manifolds equipped with weighted measures.
+Appearing naturally in the study of self-shrinkers, Ricci solitons, harmonic heat flows and many others, weighted manifolds are proved to be nontrivial generalizations of Riemannian manifolds.
+There are many geometric investigations of weighted manifolds, see Morgan \cite{Morgan05}, Wei-Wylie \cite{WeiWylie09} and many others.
+In this paper, we investigate various Liouville type theorems for harmonic functions on weighted manifolds as well as harmonic maps from weighted manifolds into Hadamard spaces, i.e. globally nonpositively curved spaces in the sense of Alexandrov (also called $\mathrm{CAT}(0)$ spaces), see e.g. \cite{Jost97NPC, BuragoBuragoIvanov01}.